We will be gathering things to do all weekend long, from Thanksgiving Eve parties to Weekend events, and plenty of shopping in between.

 Here are some of the stores we track ads for each year.
 Each ad is connected to the respective store’s website for easy shopping.
 Ads and deals are usually available beginning in November.

 Small Business Saturday

 The day after Black Friday is Small Business Saturday, an up and coming day for marketing and patronage of local and small businesses.
 The event started in 2010 as a promotion by credit card company American Express.
-An estimated $14.3 billion was spent at small independent businesses on Small Business Saturday in 2014.
-It will likely be surpassed in 2016.
+An estimated $19.6 billion was spent at small independent businesses on Small Business Saturday in 2020, a record high amount for the 10th anniversary.

-The first Monday after Thanksgiving is Cyber Monday, a day of deep discounts at online and ecommerce retailers.
+The first Monday after Thanksgiving is Cyber Monday, a day of deep discounts at online and e-commerce retailers.
 The term was first used in 2005 by Shop.org, a division of the National Retail Foundation.
-On its 10th Birthday in 2015, online orders hit $3.07 billion, making it America’s biggest e-commerce sales day ever and a 16% increase over the day in 2014.
+On its 10th Birthday in 2015, online orders hit $3.07 billion, and have grown each year since.
+American consumers spent $10.8 billion on Cyber Monday in 2020, making it America’s biggest e-commerce sales day ever.